kevinluosl/montage-chat/README.md

 ##### Openfire console admin #####

 1. Open http://localhost:9090
-2. User name is *admin*  not email address, then password is setup in the above last step
+2. User name is __admin__  not email address, then password is setup in the above last step

-> Openfire demo server on Siloon Aly port number is 9070
+> Openfire demo server on Siloon Aly server port number changed to 9070

 #### Client Configuration ####
 .
 Open core/chat-app-delegate.js